 A dog needs to be totally comfortable in the ring, confident, alert, and content and the right handler can make all the difference.
 While walking the dog around the ring, the handler watches closely for gait, posture, and stance and immediately corrects the dog with very subtle, expert leash handling and tricks like appropriately timed treats or finger snaps.
 Dog handling is an art and the handlers at Westminster are the best artists in the business.

-Speaking of treats, most handlers hold them in their mouths while on the show floor.
+Speaking of treats, many handlers hold them in their mouths while on the show floor.
 Watch a dog show closely and you’ll see the handler pulling treats from their mouth, offering a bite to the dog, and putting the remainder back in.
 Yes, it’s a little odd, but there’s a reason they do it – and, no, it’s not some subtle way to display dominance as some have suggested.
 Simply enough, a treat in the hand, or in a pocket, is distracting to the dog.
 And, if a dog is looking for a treat, he’ll look at his handler’s face, or the judge’s face – the perfect place to look when being judged.

 Besides being healthy, this trick is also part of the reason why dogs in the show ring are usually rewarded with cooked chicken, steak, cheese, or hot dogs instead of regular dog treats or biscuits.
 A lot of dog handlers joke about mistakenly putting a dog treat or liver in their mouths by force of habit in the ring.